ibm-cloud-docs/openwhisk/openwhisk_cloudant.md

 ## Filter database change events

-You may optionally define a filter function to avoid having unnecessary change events that fire your Trigger.
+You may optionally define a filter function to avoid having unnecessary change events that fire your trigger.

-To create a new filter function, you can use an Action.
+To create a new filter function, you can use an action.

 Create a json document file `design_doc.json` with the following filter function:
 ```json